davewalker5/RC2014/EmulatorSupport/README.md

 - SID synthesis approximates the hardware SID-Ulator/SwinSID sound.
 There is no SID readback, paddle input, second SID or C64 `.sid` file player.
 Only the default D4/D5 mapping has end-to-end validation; alternate ports can overlap other emulated devices
 - LCD support is fixed at 16×2, 8-bit transfers and 5×8 glyphs.
 Four-bit mode, 5×10 fonts, exact power-on timing and the physical data-read prefetch pipeline are not modelled.
 The built-in font differs from some original LCD character ROMs
 - Digital I/O represents one card, starts with zero outputs and omits switch bounce and external electrical signals.
 Roughly 20 ms refresh and host input scheduling make it unsuitable for precise reaction-time measurements; short LED pulses may not be visible
+- MG005 support uses a provisional ready timer and separately supplied allophone recordings.
+The exact status timing and sound have not been compared with the board
 - MIDI, Compact Flash and other expansion devices have not been configured or validated by these launch profiles

 | Symptom                                              | Check                                                                                          |